JULIELab/JULIELab.github.io/Staff/Redling/index.md

 # Benjamin Redling

+I've moved: I'm working for the Kompetenz- und Service-Zentrum / competence  and service centre (KSZ) of the faculty of mathematics and informatics now.
+But I'm still supporting the JULIE Lab until the end of 2022.

 Professionally working in IT since 1999, I joined Prof. Hahn's group in November 2006 as a system administrator.

 Over the years I maintained a small FC-SAN, met Solaris with SAM-FS, planned and administred two compute clusters which I heavily upgraded all by myself, introduced the SLURM batch scheduler and a ganeti cluster for virtualization.

-Currently I have to cope with the rough edges of frameworks depending on CUDA installations, the quirks of untrusted containers and the pros and cons of systemd.
+Coped with the rough edges of frameworks depending on CUDA installations, the quirks of untrusted containers and the pros and cons of systemd.

+Currently I have to get familiar with jitsi, ceph, puppet and much more.

 ## Recent Working Experience

 * Proxmox
-* GlusterFS (2+arbiter)
 * ArangoDB cluster
 * Setup of ElasticSearch clusters
 * SLURM HPC cluster